Aladdin – Naam Toh Suna Hoga: Season 3

 18 years later, Aladdin has grown as the spoilt, lazy prince of Turkistan and Yasmine as a kind-hearted thief.
 After Aladdin manages to catch her, they are banished from Turkistan and reach Baghdad after finding Ginu.
 After guidance from Genie of the Ring, they start taking lessons from Rukhsaar, now the principal of Baghdad's school.
 Aladdin tricks Zafar to discover where he has kept the memories of baghdad and turns him against Zeher.
 Soon, Aladdin falls for Yasmine and discovers that she was the Sultana of Baghdad.
 He saves her and realizes his love for her.

-Aladdin reveals Zafar's wicked plans to Yasmine.
+Aladdin reveals Zafar's wicked plans to Yasmine, and enraged, Yasmine joins hands with Aladdin to defeat Zafar and save Baghdad.
 He brings Zarina, a scorpion, to terminate Zafar's powers and restore the memries of Baghdad's citizens'.
 Zarina stings Zafar, and all the memories he had taken away are restored while she gets killed.
 Aladdin is reunited with his mother Rukhsaar, his namesake brothers Genie of the Ring and Ginu, and his love Yasmine.
 After many hurdles, Zafar and Zeher are captured and jailed.
 Yasmine is proclaimed the Sultana, while Zafar and Zeher manage to escape.
 Later, Yasmine confesses her love to Aladdin, and both get engaged.
 Zafar performs a ritual and tells them a meteoroid will soon crash on Earth, and the Kaala Chiragh (Black Lamp) which is present in the Red Box, can only stop that.
 Aladdin, Yasmine, and Zafar travel to Marakkesh to get the lamp.
 After a series of incidents, Zafar takes over the Black Land its and becomes the master of the Black Genie.
 Zafar orders him to make him Aiyyar again.
 Zeher enslaves Anguthi Chaap, but he sacrifices himself.

 Anguthi Chaap, before his death, tells Rukhsaar that Zafar can't be killed.
 He locked his soul in a locket hidden in the Hell.
 Anguthi Chaap helps her to get there, and Rukhsaar gets the locket.Aladdin, Yasmine and Ginu battle Zafar and the black genie.
 Rukhsaar goes to Marakkesh to kill Zafar.
 Rukhsaar frees the soul from the locket, and Aladdin kills him.
 The Black Genie gets captured in his lamp again, but seeks revenge for his Master's death.
 Aladdin and Yasmine get married.
 The series ends with Aladdin and Yasmine ready to fight the evils of the world once again as Ginu senses a danger, since someone releases the black genie.